Storm Benjamin set to hit UK with heavy rain and winds of more than 70mph

 The Met Office has released three yellow weather warnings over possible disruption, flooding, power cuts and damage to buildings in a number of areas on Thursday.

-Those within the affected regions have been warned by the weather service to expect heavy rainfall from Wednesday evening, with up to 50mm in some areas by early Thursday morning.
+Those within the affected regions have been warned by the weather service to expect heavy rainfall from Wednesday evening, with up to 50mm in some areas by early Thursday.

 The anticipated wet and windy conditions have not yet earned the storm an official name from the Met Office.